Updated on December 12, 2022

 How to Put in Contacts for the First Time

 Most people are nervous about putting contact lenses in their eyes for the first time.
-It's best to try at your eye doctor's office first.
+It’s best to practice putting in contact lenses at your eye doctor’s office.

 Here are a few tips: